Thursday, March 26, 2026

 Online DCC Houserules

-I've gotten a little burned out.
 These are rules to keep it brisk and me sane when the table is digital and the dice are ones and zeroes.

 I'd just use some older house-rules, but now we are locked into the Roll20 commercial package and so have to really think about how those sheets run.
 Foolish player payed a pretty penny to give it to me.

 • No Luck-burning out of fumbles, except the thing where warriors may luck-burn out of a combat bumble.
+Wizards can't Luck burn out of their horrid fumbles.

 • No more fleeting luck.
-The gravy-train has stopped.
+The Newhonian gravy-train has stopped.
 None of my burning HP like luck house-rule survives either.

 • If you Lay on Hands and a foe is nearby (i.e. was engaged in combat with your ally a moment ago), they are going to get a free swipe on you as you bend down to be all helpful to your friend.